Last update: Monday, March 22, 2021 - 5.7 HbA1c

-Controlling type 2 diabetes is possible, but for most may not be easy.
+Learning to beat type 2 diabetes is possible, but for most may not be easy.
 I was diagnosed with type 2 diabetes on January 29, 2009, my blood (fs) glucose reading was 393.0 and my HbA1c was 13.1.
-The doctor sent me to the emergency room where they gave me two shots of insulin over a 2-hour period, released me and prescribed Metformin (Glucophage), I was to take 500 mg twice daily.
+The doctor sent me to the emergency room where they gave me two shots of insulin over a 2-hour period, released me, and prescribed Metformin (Glucophage), I was to take 500 mg twice daily.
 On Feb 5, 2009, they doubled the dosage since my levels did not improve, so I was taking 1,000 mg twice daily.

 I started doing research to find out what I could do to get rid of this problem, I do not like taking medication, so having to take Metformin was not something I wanted to do for the rest of my life.
-So I began making lifestyle changes which included:
+Fortunately, I began making 7 simple lifestyle changes which included:

-- eliminating most forms of sugar from my diet, e.g., sugar, high fructose corn syrup, corn syrup, honey, molasses, etc. Be careful not to overdo it here, you can actually cause hypoglycemia, I try to get 5-10 grams of sugar per day from natural sources.
+- elimination of most forms of sugar from my diet, e.g., sugar, high fructose corn syrup, corn syrup, honey, molasses, etc. Be careful not to overdo it here, you can actually cause hypoglycemia, I try to get 5-10 grams of sugar per day from natural sources.
+Xylosweet Xylitol is my primary sweetener.

 - frequent exercise; gradually built to average 1 hour per day (my nutritionist advised that I restrict it to 6 days per week).

 - took my medication as prescribed, this was difficult, to get the best results it is best to take the medication at the same time each day; in my case at 12-hour intervals.

 - monitored my glucose levels daily.

-- requested routine lab test and insured the HbA1c was included; it is interesting that I had to ask for this, for some reason (I will not express my opinion on this in this blog) the doctors only included this upon request.
+- requested routine lab test and insured the HbA1c was included; it is interesting that I had to ask for the HbA1c, for some reason (I will not express my opinion on this in this blog) the doctors only included this upon request.

-- now that I was doing my part, I sought help from God and began to use the gift of self-control (an essential part of the indwelling Holy Spirit).
+- now that I was doing my part, I sought help from God, my higher power, and began to use the gift of self-control (an essential part of the indwelling Holy Spirit).